flueke/qmesydaq/doc/sphinx/commandbuffers.rst

 in all data, some of them may be left uninitialized when sending a data block from a control pc to a MCPD-8:

+:Buffer Length:     In multiple of 16 bit words.
+                    Spans from “Buffer Type” to last data word.
+Only counts useful data words.
+                    Padding bytes added to fulfill minimum Ethernet buffer size will not be counted.
 :Buffer Type:       16 bit type descriptor

                     Bits 0 … 14 carry a version information and may be left